European-Unified-ID/EUID-docs/api/v2/sdks/client-side-identity.md

 ### constructor()

-Constructs a UID2 object.
-This is not intended to be used directly: when the SDK loads, it automatically initializes an instance of the UID2 class and stores it as the global __uid2 object.
+Constructs a EUID object.
+This is not intended to be used directly: when the SDK loads, it automatically initializes an instance of the EUID class and stores it as the global __euid object.
 Advanced integrations may make use of this constructor directly, but must take care to avoid having multiple active instances of the SDK running.
 This is not a supported use case.

 :::tip
-Instead of calling this function, just use the global `__uid2` object.
+Instead of calling this function, just use the global `__euid` object.
 :::

 ### init(opts: object): void